Cilacap Mission, Java, Indonesia

-A key aspect to the foundations work and in particular the student loan programme at the AMN is the People’s Bank, called B.P.R.
+A key aspect to the foundation's work, and in particular the student loan programme at the AMN, is the People’s Bank.
 The Foundation owns 45% of the Bank with 55% owned by a company owned by the Catholic Relief Services USA.

-CRS are a strong joint venture partner for the People’s Bank.
-The Bank is located on the ground floor of the Maritime Academy.
+CRS is a strong joint-venture partner for the People’s Bank.
 The Bank is fully regulated by the Central Bank of Indonesia and is audited by a highly reputable firm of accountants.
 Full financial statements are available for review if required.
-Each director of the Bank has passed “fitness to practice” tests completed by the Central Bank of Indonesia (again this information is available for review if required).
+Each director of the Bank has passed “fitness to practice” tests completed by the Central Bank of Indonesia.

-The Bank is a social bank, it assists less well off people with an aim of “poverty reduction” through the provision of Micro Credit.
-Most loans are very small (less than 400 eur) and are directed at small businesses in Cilacap, women’s group co-ops and the student loan programme.
-The bank is audited four times a year by the Central Bank of Indonesia; furthermore, it is audited by the 55% shareholder, the Catholic Relief Services USA.
-We also have our own external auditor as mentioned above.
+The Bank is a social bank, it assists less well-off people with an aim of “poverty reduction” through the provision of Micro-Credit.
+Most loans are very small (less than 400 euros) and are directed at small businesses in Cilacap, women’s group co-ops and the student loan programme.

 Cilacap is slowing modernising as a city with improvements in all aspects of daily life.
 Poverty is still an issue for Indonesia and the People’s Bank will play an important role in ensuring the availability of microfinance in the future for both individuals, groups, companies and students.

 Recognising the changing needs of the local community, the foundation is now focusing on the Peoples Bank and education programmes for the young.
 The foundation is particularly interested in sustainable farming principles and continues to fund scholarships for students to attend vocational training programmes in agriculture.